tethyrplays/tethyrplays/star-citizen/index.md

 A Starter Package (~$45) is required to access the Persistent Universe servers - except during Fly Free events.
 Purchased ships can be upgraded/downgraded to different models at any time.

-<small>Alpha 3.13, as of April 2021.
-The next Fly Free event is planned for May 2021, provides the general public with access to servers with a free account, and everyone the ability to rent all flyable ships for free for the duration of the event.</small>
+<small>Alpha 3.13, as of April 2021.</small>

+The next "Fleet Week" Fly Free event is planned for May 2021.
+The event provides the general public with access to servers with a basic account (no purchase required) and makes all flyable ships available to rent for the duration of the event for free.

 ---